 The Community Risk Reduction (CRR) Division is managed by a CRR Manager who reports to the Assistant Fire Chief.
-This section contains a total of 6 FTEs with 1 additional FTE in the FY19 Budget.
-The FTE will be assigned to the CRR division, but the related salary and benefit expenses will appear in the HR budget unit.
+This section contains a total of 7 FTEs, but the related salary and benefit expenses appear in the HR budget unit.
 The CRR section is contained under the Prevention Budget Unit (PR).